-This DIY-lawn care plan brought my yard back to life
+This DIY lawn care plan brought my yard back to life

-The grass is (actually) greener with Sunday
+The grass is (actually) greener with Sunday Lawn Care

 Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-The start of spring is here, ushering in warmer weather for the foreseeable future (yes, you can finally put away your snow shovel for the season), and that means it’s time to give your grass some much-needed TLC after a long, cold winter.
-Sunday, a do-it-yourself lawn care subscription service, offers affordable, nontoxic treatments that can improve the current state of your yard.
-The company advertises heavily on social media, so I had to see what all of the hype is about.
-I spent six weeks trying out Sunday lawn care on my Florida yard, in desperate need of some serious attention.
-Here’s how it went.

-About Sunday lawn care
+About Sunday Lawn Care

 Founded in 2019, Sunday is a do-it-yourself lawn care subscription service that uses nontoxic chemicals.
-Based in Boulder, Colorado, Sunday creates a custom Smart Lawn Plan to help fertilize and maintain your grass, based on climate, property, and soil data.
+Based in Boulder, Colorado, Sunday creates a custom DIY lawn care plan to help fertilize and maintain your grass, based on climate, property, and soil data.

 Unlike professional lawn care companies that come to your home, you are responsible for applying the treatments, which are mailed to your home several times throughout the year.
 Sunday also sells a variety of other yard care products like weed control, grass seeds, and other lawn maintenance products that can be added to your custom plan.

+You can find Sunday Lawn Care products at Lowe's but these are not a part of Sunday's online DIY lawn care plans.

-How does Sunday lawn care work?
+How does Sunday Lawn Care subscription work?

-The process starts on the Sunday lawn care website.
+The process starts on the Sunday Lawn Care website.
 Follow the prompts and enter your address to determine the size of your yard.
 Sunday uses map imagery to approximate the size of your lawn, which is important for determining how much product you need to adequately cover the entire space.

 Sunday also asks about the condition of your grass, like whether it’s been recently seeded or sodded.

 The annual plan is made up of three shipments, the first of which includes a free lab soil test and prepaid return envelope so Sunday can evaluate the samples and determine what nutrients your soil needs for optimal grass growth.
 Throughout the year, Sunday then sends eight nutrient pouches based on your specific needs.

 Sunday uses local climate data and grass growth models to determine when it’s best to apply the nutrients from your Smart Lawn Care plan.

 The account can be managed online, however, you’ll have to email Sunday if you want to cancel your plan as there’s no other way to opt-out.

 When the pouches arrive, make sure to open the box right away.
 An application timeline is included with each box and you’ll want to apply the treatment within the provided window.
 The nutrient pouches come with nozzle sprayer attachments that hook up to your garden hose for quick and simple application.